sewekoo/SnowmenVsRabbits-TowerDefense/Meeting-notes.md

 # Meeting Notes

 In this file, you are required to take notes for your weekly meetings.
 In each meeting, you are required to discuss:

 1. What each member has done during the week?
 2. Are there challenges or problems?
 Discuss the possible solutions
 3. Plan for the next week for everyone
 4. Deviations and changes to the project plan, if any

+# Meeting 16.11.2022 1H::17M

+**Participants**:

+1. Roosa Ahlroos
+2. Lauri Karanko
+3. Severi Koivumaa
+4. Karl Rass
+5. Kasper Kivimäki (advisor)

+## Summary of works

+1. Roosa Ahlroos

+First screen in the menu.
+Implentation of menu which tracks users input.

+2. Severi Koivumaa

+Impelementation of map with level, tile, game classes.

+3. Karl Rass

+Implementation of tower class.
+Instead of abstract tower class, made a basic tower class that can be inherited for different types.
+Tower have different attributes that can be changed.

+4. Lauri Karanko

+Implementation of enemy classes.
+Three different enemy types implemented through macros.

+## Challenges

+1. Problems with trying to get SFML to compile with CMake.

+2. Debugger is not working.

+## Actions

+1. Roosa will start work on how-to menu and level selection menu.
+2. Karl will implement necessary features to towers to implement them to map.
+3. Lauri will implement necessary features to enemies to implement them to map.
+4. Severi will add functionality to tiles to add enemies and draw them in map.

+## Project status

+Initial implementation of different classes have been made, but we are having issues with compiling and debugging.
+Progress looks good to be in track with plan and we should have some sort of working GUI next week.

+### TODOs

+1. Adding towers and enemies to level map.
+2. How-to in the menu
+3. Having a menu with level selection

 # Meeting 2.11.2022 2H::0M

 **Participants**:

 1. Roosa Ahlroos
 2. Lauri Karanko
 3. Severi Koivumaa
 4. Karl Rass

 ## Summary of works

 None of the members had done much prior work yet as the groups were formed a day ago.
 We had all read the requirements for the project and the tower defense game but all of us felt a little bit overwhelmed about where to begin.

 ## Challenges

 1. The deadline for the project plan is 11th of november so a little over a week away.
 This means that we have to acquaint ourselves to what exactly has to be done (already written in the requirements) but more importantly what libraries should be used to implement those features.
 2. After we have an understanding of what work needs to be done, we have to do the work division and write the project plan document.

 ## Actions

 1. First we are going to reach out to our instructor to see when they could possibly meet with us.
 2. We agreed that everyone would all research the tower defense game topic and try to find example implementations.
 This is important because it will give us a better understanding of the architecture of the program since none of us have designed a game before.
 3. We will also look into the SFML and Qt libraries to see what opportunities they provide.

-> Please reflect these action decisions in your git commit messages so that
+> Please reflect these action decisions in your git commit messages so that your
-> your group members and advisor can follow the progress.
+> group members and advisor can follow the progress.

 ## Project status

 Short summary of current project status.

 ### TODOs

 1. Everyone is going to research the libraries and ideas for implementation as identified above.
 We will also send out the email to our advisor before the end of this meeting.

 # Meeting 08.11.2022 2H::49M

 **Participants**:

 1. Roosa Ahlroos
 2. Lauri Karanko
 3. Severi Koivumaa
 4. Karl Rass

 ## Summary of works

 We met in Teams and started out with creating a shared Word document to get started with the project plan.
 We went over different classes and attributes that we think would be useful in addition to general rules of the game.

 ## Challenges